-A late payment is a blemish on your credit report which can lead to a lower credit score.
+A late payment can be a blemish on your credit report, which can lead to a lower credit score.
 That is especially true if you make late payments on a consistent basis.
-If you missed a payment altogether, that can cause your credit score to drop too.
+If you missed a payment altogether, that could cause your credit score to drop too.

 Lenders favor borrowers that can make on-time payments on a regular basis.
-A lower credit score can indicate to any potential lenders that you aren’t consistent about making on-time payments.
+A lower credit score could indicate to any potential lenders that you aren’t consistent about making on-time payments.

 3. Growing balances

 If you have any revolving debt, it is possible for the balances to grow each month.
 For example, if you have credit card debt, it can grow each month that you don’t pay off your balance in full.